michaelanokyej/tek-systems-challenge/README.md

 # Technical Challenge Solution Overview

-This repository contains my solutions to a comprehensive technical challenge designed to assess my expertise in three key areas: cybersecurity, container security, and CI/CD pipeline management.
+This repository contains my solutions to the comprehensive technical challenge designed to assess my expertise in three key areas: cybersecurity, container security, and CI/CD pipeline management.
 The challenge is structured into three sections:

 ## Cybersecurity Measures for a Financial Company
 I designed and documented security strategies tailored to a financial services scenario, focusing on risk mitigation, data protection, and compliance with industry standards.